Trieste

-Trieste (/triˈɛst/ tree-EST, /it/; see more) is a city and seaport in northeast Italy.
+Trieste (/triˈɛst/ tree-EST; /it/; Triest; Trst) is a city and seaport in northeast Italy.
 It is the capital and largest city of the autonomous region of Friuli-Venezia Giulia, as well as of the regional decentralization entity of Trieste.
-As of 2025, it has a population of 198,668.
+As of 2026, it has a population of 198,622, making it the 17th-largest city in Italy.

 Trieste is located at the head of the Gulf of Trieste, on a narrow strip of Italian territory lying between the Adriatic Sea and Slovenia; Slovenia lies close, at approximately 8 km east and 10–15 km southeast of the city, while Croatia is about 30 km to the south of the city.
 The city has a long coastline and is surrounded by grassland, forest, and karstic areas.

 Trieste belonged, as Triest, to the Habsburg monarchy from 1382 until 1918.
 In the 19th century, the monarchy was one of the Great Powers of Europe and Trieste was its most important seaport.
 As a prosperous trading hub in the Mediterranean region, Trieste grew to become the fourth largest city of the Austro-Hungarian Empire (after Vienna, Budapest, and Prague).
 At the turn of the 20th century, it emerged as an important hub for literature and music.
 Trieste underwent an economic revival during the 1930s, and the Free Territory of Trieste became a major site of the struggle between the Eastern and Western blocs after the Second World War.

 A deep-water port, Trieste is a maritime gateway for northern Italy, Germany, Austria and Central Europe.
 It is considered the end point of the maritime Silk Road, with connections to the Mediterranean, Suez Canal and Atlantic Ocean.
 Since the 1960s, Trieste has emerged as a prominent research location in Europe because of its many international organisations and institutions.
-The city lies at the intersection of Latin (due to Italy), Slavic (due to Slovenia and Croatia) and Germanic (due to Austria-Hungary) cultures, where Central Europe meets the Mediterranean Sea, and is home to diverse ethnic groups and religious communities.
+The city lies at the intersection of Latin (due to Italy), Slavic (due to Slovenia and Croatia) and Germanic (due to Austria) cultures, where Central Europe meets the Mediterranean Sea, and is home to diverse ethnic groups and religious communities.

 A scholarly area, Trieste has the highest percentage of researchers, per capita, in Europe.
 Città della Barcolana ("City of the Barcolana"), Città della bora ("City of the bora"), Città del vento ("City of Wind"), "Vienna by the sea" and "City of Coffee" are epithets used to describe Trieste.

 Etymology

-The most likely origin is the word, Tergeste – with the -est- suffix typical of Venetic – and derived from the hypothetical Illyrian word *terg- "market" (etymologically cognate to the Albanian term treg 'market, marketplace' and reconstructed Proto-Slavic "*tъrgъ") Roman authors also transliterated the name as Tergestum (according to Strabo, the name of the oppidum Tergestum originated from the three battles the Roman Army had to engage in with local tribes, "TER GESTUM [BELLUM]").
+The most likely origin is the word Tergeste – with the -est- suffix typical of Venetic – derived from the hypothetical Illyrian word *terg- "market" (etymologically cognate to the Albanian term treg 'market, marketplace' and reconstructed Proto-Slavic "*tъrgъ").
+Roman authors also transliterated the name as Tergestum (according to Strabo, the name of the oppidum Tergestum originated from the three battles the Roman Army had to engage in with local tribes, "TER GESTUM [BELLUM]").